-FVP201: Fundamentals of Motion Pictures
+FVP201: Fundamentals of Motion Pictures (3 credits, 48 hrs)

 This course begins to examine the basics of how movies affect the viewer.
 Through this section, we will begin to see examples of the foundation of multimedia with the how and why movies create an emotional response.
 By understanding that making any movie is like building a house, you can more easily accept the ideas that follow.